 - Once you accept the fare, your trip will be confirmed

 - You will then receive an SMS with the driver’s details (name, phone number and car registration)

 - You will be required to meet the driver at the stated pickup point

-Note that if you book your trip with this method, the expected payment option is cash, but you can always agree with the driver and pay via M-PESA, of course with additional “withdrawal fees” also know as ‘ya kutoa’.
+Note that if you book your trip with this method, the expected payment option is cash.
+However, you can always agree with the driver and pay via M-PESA.
+This is of course with additional “withdrawal fees” also know as ‘ya kutoa’.

-The service is currently only available in Nairobi and fortunately, anyone can request an Uber through this method, you do not require an Uber account and the service is available 24/7.
+The service is currently only available in Nairobi.
+Fortunately, anyone can request an Uber through this method and you do not require an Uber account.
+The service is also available 24/7.